AMReX-Astro/Castro/docs/_sources/AMR.rst.txt

    Zones adjacent to a physical boundary cannot be tagged for refinement when using the Poisson gravity solver.
 If your tagging criteria are met in these zones, they will be ignored.

+.. index:: problem_tagging.H

+We provide also the ability for the user to define their own tagging criteria.
+This is done through the C++ function ``problem_tagging`` in the file ``problem_tagging.H``.
+This function is provided the entire state (including density, temperature, velocity, etc.) and the array of tagging status for every zone.

 .. _sec:amr_synchronization: